 Andy and I sit over a coffee and plan out meals for the week and what we need to get at the supermarket.
 We either cook meals together or take turns.

 For outings, I usually have some sort of healthy snack with me such as some nuts and seeds or some fruit.
 If not, we opt for the healthiest option available.
-Eating out is not permission to eat badly.
+Eating out does not have to be permission to eat badly.

-It’s about making small changes on a daily basis that lead to a big overall change in life.
+It’s about making small changes on a daily basis that leads to a big overall change in life.

 For work, we love having leftovers from the night before.
 Leftovers are packed and ready in the fridge to take with us.
 Easy!
 This means we less likely to eat bad food at our lunch break and also save money.
 Eating healthy food we prepared ourselves makes us not only physically feel good but emotionally too.